riscv-verification/RVVI/RVVI-TRACE/README.md

 indicated by the pc_rdata variable.

 ### `order`
-This signal contains the instruction count for the instruction being reported during a retirement or trap event.
+This signal contains the event count for the event being reported during a retirement or trap event.
+The value of order should monotonically repeat with no gaps or repeats

 ### `insn`
 This signal contains the instruction word which is at the trap or retirement